-This section illustrates the use of the SOURCE= and SINK= suboptions and the shortest path algorithm for calculating shortest paths between a subset of source-sink pairs.
-If S denotes the nodes in the SOURCE= set and T denotes the nodes in the SINK= set, the network solver calculates all the source-sink pairs in the cross product of these two sets.
+This section illustrates the use of the SOURCE= and SINK= suboptions and the shortest path algorithm to calculate shortest paths for a subset of source-sink pairs.
+If S denotes the nodes in the SOURCE= set and T denotes the nodes in the SINK= set, the network solver calculates all the source-sink pairs in the crossproduct of these two sets.